safxx/CodeSample2/README.md

 Web Api represents fictitious traveling service which has 3 types of entities: Users, Locations, Visits.
 Each visit entity represents user visiting specific location at some point in time.
 Every visit also has a score assigned to it by the user.

-The task was to implement http web api to query each of 3 entities.
-Each entity can be created, updated or deleted.
+The task was to implement http web api to make a get query for any of 3 entities.
+Each entity can also be created or updated.
 Also there are 2 types of queries which would use all 3 entities:
 - locations has a query to find average score for specific location, with optional filtering parameters (visit date range, user age range, gender)
 - users has a query to return list of visits by this user, which also has a list of optional filtering parameters (visit date range, country, max distance to nearest city)